CarbonLDP/carbonldp-js-sdk/doc/README.md

 getBaseURI():string
 ```

 Returns the base URI of the context.
-For a instance of `Carbon.SDKContext.Class`, this is an empty string.
+For an instance of `Carbon.SDKContext.Class`, this is an empty string.

 ##### resolve
 ```typescript
 resolve( relativeURI:string ):string
 ```

-Returns URI provided resolved in this context, which is the same URI provided.
+Returns the resolved relative URI specified, in accordance of the scope of the context.

 *Parameters*